armonicas1/Claude_Automation/README.md

 # Claude Desktop Extension

-Add automation capabilities to Claude Desktop through the Model Context Protocol (MCP) and use Claude Desktop as a model gateway for Claude Code.
+Add automation capabilities to Claude Desktop through the Model Context Protocol (MCP) and use Claude Desktop as a model gateway for Claude Code, solving the fundamental WSL-Windows integration challenge.

 ## Project Overview

-This is a **Claude Desktop Extension** project that adds automation capabilities to Claude Desktop through the Model Context Protocol (MCP) and enables using Claude Desktop as a model gateway for Claude Code.
-Core communication between services is operational with documented fixes for ESM loading, JSON validation, and file monitoring issues.
+This is a **Claude Desktop Extension** project that addresses the complex challenge of enabling seamless communication between Claude Desktop (running natively on Windows) and Claude Code (running in WSL Linux environment).
+It adds automation capabilities to Claude Desktop through the Model Context Protocol (MCP) and enables using Claude Desktop as a model gateway for Claude Code, with core communication between these different environments operational across the WSL-Windows boundary.
+The project includes documented fixes for ESM loading, JSON validation, path translation, and file monitoring issues that arise when bridging these two different execution environments.

 ## Key Purposes